Furball42/TaxCalculator/README.md

 Secondly, in the need to sidestep CORS failures, change the allowable URL in the **Configure** method in the *Startup.cs* of the API.

 A zip file was added with the **localDB** database as requested.
 Note that this localdb is the working database I used and as such contains testing info etc.

+## GitHub
+There are a few branches on GitHub, but `main` should be the final version. `dev` was used during development and `main-final` was used as prepatory placeholder.

 ## Postman Export